solidnerd/terraform-provider-libvirt/website/docs/r/coreos_ignition.html.markdown

   information that will be used to create the Ignition file in the libvirt storage pool.
 The `content` can be
   * The name of file that contains Ignition configuration data, or its contents
-  * A rendered Terraform Ignition object
+  * A rendered terraform Ignition object

 Any change of the above fields will cause a new resource to be created.